bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/lab-09.md

         Philosopher 1 takes his right fork.
         Philosopher 1 waits for left fork.
     ```
-3. Provide several implementations with a sensible way to switch between them;
+2. Provide several implementations with a sensible way to switch between them;
 at least one blocking one and one using a probabilistic solution to avoid the
 deadlock.

 ## Lab Report / What to turn in

-Your report is due the day before your next lab (for exact times, please refer to moodle).
-Submit both a lab report as pdf and your whole source code directory as a zip.

-Submit a Report in PDF Format and the Source Code as Zipped file.

-As in Informatics 1, I am more interested in process than in product,
-although we are now getting more interested in products as well.
-Your report should include any collaborators on top of the first page,
-summarize what you learned,
-and note the time you invested in this exercise.
-Both of you need to upload the same report in PDF and zipped source format to Moodle before the
-deadline.

-### Special Questions for your report
+All info on the lab reports can be found on the [Labs](https://bkleinen.github.io/classes/ss2020/info2/labs/) page.

+Also answer the following questions in your report:
-How many lines of code did you write for each class?
-Record this statistic in your report.
+* Part I, Ex.
+5: How many accurate digits of Pi you get for how many random points?
+Report your statistic.